 Step 4: Make it creamy without cream.

 Pureeing some of the ingredients in your soup creates a smooth, creamy base.
 Blend it all or just partially, depending on your preference.
 You can use a blender (in batches if necessary) or an hand-held blender which lets you puree the soup right in the pot.
 Just make sure the hand-held blender is touching the bottom of the pot when you turn it on so your soup doesn’t splatter all over the ceiling!

 4 more ways to amp up the flavour in homemade soups

 - Sauté aromatics, such as garlic, ginger, onions, and chillies, before adding broth and other vegetables gives depth of flavour to your finished soup.

 - Roast some of your veggies.
 Using a variety of cooking techniques keeps a soup interesting.
 Roast all or some of the soup’s vegetables until browned in spots before adding them to the broth.

 - Lean on spices for flavour.
 Use your favourite ones but note that strong and exotic spices such as coriander, cumin, or nutmeg can help your soup achieve full flavour impact.

 - Brighten up a long-simmering soup before serving by stirring a teaspoon of citrus juice or vinegar into the pot.
-This sharpens all its flavours, while a sprinkle of chopped fresh herbs, scallions, or even shredded veggies can add extra crunch.
+This sharpens all its flavours, while a sprinkle of chopped fresh herbs, spring onions or even shredded veggies can add extra crunch.